mrs-brubotics/droneswarm_brubotics/README.md

 * __matlab_graph__ : [link to the github](https://github.com/mrs-brubotics/MatlabGraphs)

 * __mrs_files__ : Contains modified files that we have to implement into mrs_workspace.
-We can find out, control_manager.cpp used to disable_safety features.
+In the control_manager.cpp file, disable_safety features are implemented.